VariantSync/DiffDetective/INSTALL.md

 In the following, we describe how to build the Docker image and run the experiments in Docker containers.

 ### Install Docker (if required)
-How you can install Docker depends on your OS.
+How to install Docker depends on your operating system.

 #### Windows or Mac
 You can find download and installation instructions [here](https://www.docker.com/get-started).
 #### Linux Distributions